kartikeytewari/movie_info/README.md

     <li> Git </li>
 </ul>

-The website itself is deployed on Heroku.
+The website itself is deployed on Heroku. <br>
-Instructions to run the application in your local machine:
+To run the project locally, follow these steps:
 <ol>
     <li> Go to the folder where you want to install the application. </li>
     <li> Run the command git clone https://github.com/kartikeytewari/movie_info. </li>